A paper report means:

 - higher product and printing costs

 - more work in processing the documentation

-In practice, the digitisation of documentation means that monitoring – not just KPIs – in production takes place directly on the computer screen in the office.
-The operator or manager has full access to the aggregated data in real time and is quickly notified of problems, defects and failures.
+In practice, the digitalization of documentation means that monitoring – not just KPIs – in production takes place directly on the computer screen in the office.
+The manager has full access to the aggregated data in real time and is quickly notified of problems, defects and failures.

 Automatic Data Acquisition from machines

 Auto-filling reports – by downloading data directly from the machines – results in reduced operator involvement.
 This practically eliminates paperwork, which tends to be burdensome and intricate.
 As evidenced by analyses, this increases the level of involvement in the production process.
 It is important to note that Automatic Data Acquisition does not only have to concern modern machines – via communication with the PLC.
 Older machines can also provide this type of information transfer through appropriate modernisation – equipping with sensors.

 Integration with production reports and ERP integration

 Accurate and comprehensive production reports are the foundation for every aspect of the process: from planning to activity accounting.
 Automation based on ERP-Anbindung makes it possible to:

 - obtain complete data on the real time of a given production cycle

 - generate information on the progress of production